Blitzyanic/RaspberryPi-Game-Project/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-this repo is a pygame [TODO: arcade game] clone for the raspberry pi with GPIO controls
+this repo is a pygame Tetris clone for the raspberry pi with GPIO controls

 ```
 - made for school